tmou/tmou/DFD Dictionary.md

-Mananger: In charge of policies and control of changes
+Mananger: In charge of policies and control of changes.
-Developer: one who develop the system
+Developer: one who develop the system.
-License scanner:hardward and softward with built in system that scan license Scan software for license and vulnerabilities
+License scanner:hardward and softward with built in system that scan license.
+Scan software for license and vulnerabilities
 Set policies
 Policy Database